Sign up

 5. A Realistic Understanding of Studying History at University

-A vague “I love history” won’t cut it.
-Instead, shows you understand what it means to study at Oxford or Cambridge.
-Mention aspects of the Oxbridge history course you’re particularly drawn to—whether it’s the tutorial system, access to original historical texts, or the ability to immerse yourself in historical context.
-Showing you’re aware of the academic rigour and how you’ll organise your studies proves you’re ready for the challenge.
+List parts of the Oxbridge history course that you’re especially interested in—whether it’s the tutorial system, exposure to original historical documents, or the possibility of immersing yourself in historical background.
+Demonstrating you have an understanding of the academic rigour and how you’ll structure your studies proves you’re up to the challenge.

 6. A Strong Conclusion That Leaves a Lasting Impression

-Below, we break down three related personal statements that have actually worked—and show you how to do the same when writing a personal statement.
+Below, we dissect three similar personal statements that actually succeeded—and teach you how to do the same when crafting a personal statement.

 A Passion for History Beyond the Classroom